 where Cabinet approval is required that this has already been sought and, where a delegation has been made to officers to award, that decision is exercised in accordance with that delegation.

-Where the proposed contract is over the threshold in [part xx] an officer decision must be recorded and published.
+Where the proposed contract is over the threshold in Part 19.19 an officer decision must be recorded and published.

-Letters of intent
+19.18 Letters of intent